martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 - The document is not fully in frame.
 - Document data is unreadable due to bad quality.
 - Document data is unreadable due to being partially covered.
-- Document type is not supported.
 - The process of showing the document was not completed independently.
-- The name entered and the name on the document do not match.

 An inconclusive (resubmission requested) decision means that the verification process is not completed.
 Something was missing from the user and they need to go through the flow once more.
 The same session URL can and should be used for this purpose.